csbridge/csbridge2020/templates/en/resources/sectionleader-faq.md

 ### What if I can't make it to my section on a specific day?

-If you are sick or can't make it to your section for another reason,  <span style="color:red;">Edit once process has been defined.</span>
+If you are sick or can't make it to your section for another reason, communicate this with the Head TA as soon as possible.
+We will then ask for a volunteer to take your students for that section and they will be notified of the Zoom link for the section on Ed.

 ### Who should answer posts made by students in the CS Bridge group on Ed?

+If you see the Ed post and are confident of the answer, you can go ahead and respond.
+As the course progresses, we might create a system for answering Ed questions if we think it's necessary.

 *Have a question that wasn't answered here?
 Please post on [Ed](https://us.edstem.org/courses/972).*